 For your lowers

 1. Trek pants: Carry two trek pants.
 They must dry-quickly in case they get wet when you slide in snow!
+You could carry dry-fit pants for this.

 2. Tights/track pants: If you’re feeling cold while trekking, wear one pair of tights / right-fit track pants inside that can trap your body warmth.